 How can I improve my chances of getting hired?

-Just like any job search, your success in our marketplace is mostly determined by factors within your control.
+Your success in our marketplace is largely determined by factors within your control.
 First, you should be applying to lots of positions, not just one or two.
 Be sure that your profile looks professional: use complete sentences, correct spelling, and a nice photo in which your face is clearly visible.
-Your voice recording should sound friendly and natural, with no awkward pauses.
+Your voice recording should sound friendly, upbeat, and natural, with no awkward pauses.
 When you are approached for an interview, be friendly and communicative with the client.
-Remember that we have hundreds of other agents in the system, so if you are hard to reach or unresponsive, the client will quickly move on.
+Remember that we have hundreds of other agents in the system, so if you are hard to reach or unresponsive, the client will move on.

 Salary and Payment